Minnesota State Mavericks

 The Minnesota State Mavericks are the intercollegiate athletic teams that represent Minnesota State University, Mankato.
 The school's athletic program includes 21 varsity sports teams.
 More than 600 students participate each year in athletics for the university.
 Most of the university's athletic teams compete at the NCAA Division II level in the Northern Sun Intercollegiate Conference (NSIC).
 The men's and women's ice hockey teams compete at the Division I level, respectively in the Central Collegiate Hockey Association (CCHA) and Western Collegiate Hockey Association (WCHA).
 Minnesota State began competition in the NSIC in 2008–09, due to the dissolution of the North Central Conference.
 It was also one of the seven WCHA men's hockey members that left that league after the 2020–21 season to reestablish the CCHA, a move that led to the demise of the men's side of the WCHA.

-The university has won 6 team and 49 individual national championships.
+As of the 2023-24 athletic season, the university has won 10 team and 78 individual national championships.
 The combined teams have won the NSIC US Bank All-Sports Award 4 times.
-Since 1993 the Mavericks have been awarded the most National Championships out of all sixteen colleges and universities in the Northern Sun Conference.
+Since 1993, the Mavericks have been awarded the most National Championships out of all the colleges and universities in the Northern Sun Conference.
 The Mavericks also participate in the Division II Learfield Sports Directors’ Cup national competition.